thekartikeyamishra/data-preprocessor/README.md

     * Select specific categorical columns for encoding.
     * Choose between `One-Hot Encoding` or `Label Encoding`, or `None`.
 * **Numerical Scaling:**
-    * Select specific numerical columns for scaling (including those newly created by One-Hot Encoding).
+    * Select specific numerical columns for scaling (note: options here will update if One-Hot Encoding creates new numerical columns).
     * Choose between `StandardScaler` or `MinMaxScaler`, or `None`.
 * **Preview & Status:** View the head of the processed DataFrame and status messages.
 * **Download Processed Data:**